enPlace/enPlace/README.md

 <h1 align="center">Hey there!</h1>
- Full stack developer who specializes in JavaScript, React, Redux, Webpack, Firebase, MySQL, Node.js, and Express.js.
+ I am a full stack developer who specializes in JavaScript, React, Redux, Webpack, Firebase, MySQL, Node.js, and Express.js.
 Currently moonlighting as a Law School Admissions Test instructor, because I like the LSAT.
 (Yes, really.)
 Take a look at my work and get in touch!